lrondanini/bit-box/README.md

 Another advantage of this approach is that specifying the number of vnodes a node can manage you can distribute the load accordingly to each node's hardware.

+## Single-Master Replication and Raft Algoritm

+To achieve high availability and durability, bit-box replicates its data on multiple nodes.
+Replicas are always chosen such that they are distinct physical nodes which is achieved by skipping virtual nodes if needed.

+Every vnode is then replicated over N nodes but unlike similar databases (Cassandra, ScyllaDb, Kafka...) these nodes are not equal.
+Every time the Partion Table is updated, to every vnode is assigned 1 master node and N replica nodes.

+The master node is in charge of R/Ws for the vnode and to keep the replicas up to date.
+It is also in charge of executing the tasks assigned to the vnode.
+If a master node fails, a replica is automatically elected to master using a slightly modified version of the very popular [Raft Algorithm](https://en.wikipedia.org/wiki/Raft_(algorithm)).

+## Cluster orchestration

+For cluster membership, failure detection, and orchestration bit-box uses serf by HarshiCorp: [https://www.serf.io/intro/index.html](https://www.serf.io/intro/index.html)